Have you ever seen a fish tank with a bathroom in it? Me neither. Sorry to gross you out, but your fish are swimming around in their own toilet.

 Add some tank water to a container, like a bucket or ziplock bag, then gently squeeze the sponge filter or media to release any buildup.
 Repeat this process a few times until the water runs clear.

-When your filter media will no longer rinse clean or is falling apart, I recommend changing around 25% of it at any one time, this lets the beneficial bacteria populate the new filter media.
+When the filter media will no longer rinse clean or is falling apart, I recommend changing around 25% of it at any one time, this lets the beneficial bacteria populate the new filter media.
 You want to keep as much of the good bacteria alive as possible.

 If you have a HOB (Hang On Back), be sure to clean the impeller (the part of the motor that spins and causes the suction) as debris can get stuck and stop it from working.